Setting Up Your Company

 • Owned by a small group of shareholders

-• Doesn’t offer shares to the public
+• Shares are not offered to the public

 Public Limited Company (PLC)

-• Can list shares on a public exchange
+• Can offer shares to the public

 Costs of Setting Up a Limited Company

-• Incorporation fee with Companies House (£12 online)
+• Companies House incorporation (£12 online)

-• Optional registered office address (for privacy)
+• Optional registered office service

-• Accountant fees (often £50–£100/month)
+• Accountant fees for ongoing support (often £50–£100 per month)

 How Long Does It Take to Register a Company?